lw8192/Red-Team-Rising/Cloud/ReadMe.md

     https://www.hackthebox.com/blog/aws-pentesting-guide

 ## Azure
 Built in security with Azure Sentinel.
+Azure acts as a middleman between the AD network and user sign on - makes lots of traditional AD acts ineffective.

 ## Google Cloud
 GCP Cloud Armor for security.